-"But," Kaede said, sipping her tea casually.
-"I suppose, if Fuko was willing to wear a subduing spell while she was here, she could be allowed to stay and teach ye."
+"But," Kaede echoed, sipping her tea casually, "I suppose, if Fuko was willing to wear a subduing spell while she was here, she could be allowed to stay and teach ye."

 Much to Kaede's surprise, Fuko agreed instantly.
 "That sounds reasonable."